This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #Swapyourburger #CollectiveBias

 - Lightly toast buns, and cook pollock burgers according to package instructions.

-- Place burger on bottom bun and top with 2-4 tbsp of slaw, add top bun and serve.
+- Place burger on bottom bun and top with 2-4 tablespoon of slaw, add top bun and serve.

 Ready to swap your burger?
 Check out these other great products and recipes from Trident Seafoods®!